Free · Fast · Privacy-first

 Hosting provider comparison

-A site owner compares load times on their current shared hosting versus a new VPS by testing the same page on both and observing a TTFB reduction from 1.2 seconds to 180ms — confirming the upgrade is worthwhile.
+A site owner compares load times on their current shared hosting versus a new managed VPS by testing the same page on both environments and observing a TTFB reduction from 1.2 seconds to 180 milliseconds.
+The numerical evidence transforms a vague hunch about hosting quality into a concrete business case for the upgrade.
+They also document the comparison to justify the recurring cost difference to other stakeholders, who can now see that the new plan pays for itself through improved conversion rates rather than being a discretionary expense.

 CDN effectiveness check